 Before inviting organizations to apply for membership, SEA focuses on three areas.

-We spend time getting to know the people who are running organizations that are interested in becoming a part of SEA.
-Nothing is more important between people than trust, and SEA invests a great deal of time building relationships with the organizations that are interested in becoming our member organizations before inviting them to apply.
-We sometimes spend years getting to know the board members and staff of an organization before inviting them to apply.
+We spend time getting to know the people and the programs that are interested in becoming a part of SEA.
+Nothing is more important between people than trust, and SEA invests a great deal of time, often years, building relationships with the staff and board members of an organization before inviting them to apply.
 This process enables us to ensure that all of the people in our network are people of integrity and committed to this work for the right reasons and for the long-term.